 Once approved you must ensure you do not break Google’s policies since you can be suspended… and if that happens you won’t receive any payments owed.

-Why is Google AdSense Good for New Bloggers?
+Why Does Google AdSense Work Well for New Bloggers?

 AdSense is a great way for new bloggers to monetize a blog for several reasons.

 - It’s relatively straightforward to get up and running.
 You need to hit the requirements I’ve listed above, but there aren’t the stringent visitor number requirements (and high numbers at that) demanded by some other ad platforms.

 - The only technical requirement is adding the AdSense code to your blog.
 You can handle this with specific plugins (WordPress, Drupal, etc.) if you’re uncomfortable adding code to your page templates.